 But whether you’re talking about Calathea ornata, Ctenanthe Burle-Marxii, or Maranta leuconeura when referring to prayer plants, they all have similar problems with similar solutions.

-One of the most common of these problems is yellowing leaves.
+One of the most common of these problems is the prayer plant leaves turning yellow.

 Why Is My Prayer Plant Getting Yellow Leaves?

-There are several possible reasons your prayer plant might have yellow leaves.
+There are several possible reasons your prayer plant leaves turning yellow.

 Thankfully, these problems are fairly easy to fix once you identify the cause.